 Mary Bridge Children’s Hospital & Health Center

-Seattle Children’s is partnering with Mary Bridge Children’s Hospital & Health Center to provide cardiac surgical services for children in the region.
-The Seattle Children’s and Mary Bridge Children’s Regional Cardiac Surgery Program expands specialty services to children in the Puget Sound region.
+Seattle Children’s provides cardiac surgical services for children in the region at Mary Bridge Children’s Hospital & Health Center.
+The Seattle Children’s and Mary Bridge Children’s Regional Cardiac Surgery Program expands pediatric cardiac services to children in the Puget Sound region.

 Overlake Medical Center

 We work with Overlake Medical Center in Bellevue to provide care for newborn babies in the Neonatal Intensive Care Unit.
-Children’s Bellevue, our regional clinic, is located in the Overlake Medical Tower on the medical center's campus.
+Seattle Children’s at Overlake is located in the Overlake Medical Tower on the medical center's campus.

 Providence Regional Medical Center Everett